vincenthuang75025/playlists/README.md

 ## Non-urgent additions

-edit songs - search or randomize

 basic css remake, esp fonts and colors

 social aspect / sharing

 some legend for users to remember how they want to use categories?

-cap playlist number? select 1? etc.

-import from eg. spotify or other lists, but how to get attrs?
+import from eg. spotify or other lists, but how to get attrs? ml oof

 better names and descriptions for forms probably

+some sort of visualization of your songs, beyond just a querier. use for listen and share

 ## Very non-urgent

+cap playlist number? select 1? do we even want this?

 sanitize forms, yt links, etc.